Everything You Need to Know About Winterizing Your Above Ground Swimming Pool

 3. Add winter chemicals.

 After your pool is thoroughly cleaned, it’s time to add the winter chemicals to the water.
 We recommend a winterizing chemical kit, which is a convenient way to get all of the chemicals you need for closing your pool all at once.
-The ideal winter chemical kit contains a winterizing algaecide and chlorine or non-chlorine shock.
-It is also recommended to use a winterizing kit that comes with a metal control if you have a heater or use well water.
-Once you have your kit, be sure to read and follow the instructions.
-Oftentimes larger pools require additional algaecide or pool shock, which can be purchased separately as needed.

 If you don’t opt for a winterizing kit, you should purchase the shock and algaecide recommended for your pool size.
-Follow instructions on the back of the bottle and add it to your pool.
-You can use either standard or fast-dissolving shock.
-When using standard shock, add it to the pool the night before you want to close it for best results.
+Follow the instructions on the back of the bottle and add it to your pool.

 Let the pool pump run for at least one complete cycle after adding chemicals.
 This is usually 4-8 hours.
 You should then backwash or manually clean the filter.